How to prepare for flooding

 - Remember, the next flood can always be bigger than floods you have seen before.

-- Find out about sandbag distribution in King County.
+- Find sandbag distribution locations in King County.

-- Where to find sandbags in King County and how to use them (external)
+- Where to find sandbags in King County and how to use them (external link)

-- Store valuables at higher elevations (second story, if possible).
+- Store valuables at higher elevations (a second story, if possible).